-6.1 Although it does not form part of the Members' Allowances Scheme, the Council is entitled by virtue of Sections 3 and 5 of the Local Government Act 1972 to pay an allowance which enables the Mayor to meet the expenses of his/her office.
-We are satisfied that the overall level of allowance currently paid to the Borough's First Citizen and the deputy accurately reflects the duties of those roles.
+- 6.1 Although it does not form part of the Members' Allowances Scheme, the Council is entitled by virtue of Sections 3 and 5 of the Local Government Act 1972 to pay an allowance which enables the Mayor to meet the expenses of his/her office. - 6.2 The Panel noted the very busy nature of the role of Mayor.
+With more than two hundred engagements each year, the value of the Mayor representing the 'public face' of the Council should not be under-estimated. - 6.3 We are satisfied that the overall level of allowance currently paid to the Borough's First Citizen and the deputy accurately reflects the duties of those roles.
 No increase is therefore recommended.